Contents

 1. Medical cover and repatriation

-The critical element to consider when looking for travel insurance is medical coverage and repatriation.
+The critical elements to consider when selecting travel insurance are medical coverage and repatriation.

-Most of Tanzania, Rwanda, Uganda, and Kenya safari are trouble-free trips but it is far better to be safe than sorry.
+Most safaris in Tanzania, Rwanda, Uganda, and Kenya are trouble-free, but it is better to be safe than sorry.

-Some trips to Africa including climbing Kilimanjaro may involve some risks like altitude sickness which may require immediate evacuation by helicopter.
+Some trips to Africa, including climbing Kilimanjaro, may involve risks such as altitude sickness, which may require immediate helicopter evacuation.

-Is ideal to choose an insurance policy that is greater than $100, 000 for medical treatments and repatriation either because of serious injury, illness, or accidents that are unforeseen.
+It is ideal to choose an insurance policy that is greater than $100 000 for medical treatments and repatriation, either because of serious injury, illness, or accidents that are unforeseen.

-You should discuss in detail with your insurer for your Africa to know if you’re sufficiently covered for both.
+You should discuss this in detail with your insurer for Africa to confirm whether you’re sufficiently covered for both.

-If you visit Tanzania or Kenya, tour companies like Blessing Safaris, on behalf of their clients, pay for the helicopter or flying doctor’s rescues within the country.
+If you visit Tanzania or Kenya, tour companies like Blessing Safaris, on behalf of their clients, pay for the helicopter or flying doctor rescues within the country.

-These evacuation companies provide first aid and help to deliver you to nearby hospitals for advanced medical services.
+These evacuation companies provide first aid and transport you to nearby hospitals for advanced medical care.

-Now you understand how critical insurance coverage is for your safety in any part of Africa while on a wildlife safari or Kilimanjaro trekking
+Now you understand how critical insurance coverage is for your safety in any part of Africa while on a wildlife safari or Kilimanjaro trek.

 2. Lost baggage ( valuables) and legal expense

-The best policy should include cover for the legal expenses which you may incur while abroad.
+The best policy should include coverage for legal expenses you may incur while abroad.

-But also your insurer should provide cover for lost baggage or valuable items.
+Your insurer should also provide coverage for lost baggage or valuable items.

-Things happen while on travel to Africa, it is very common to hear clients missing their cameras, bags, or even phones while on travel to Africa and other places of the world.
+Things happen while traveling; it is common to hear clients report missing their cameras, bags, or even phones.

-It feels safe to know that you’re covered no matter what will happen while on travel.
+It feels safe to know that you’re covered no matter what happens while on travel.

 3. Your travel cancellation

-Many policies provide cover for trip cancellation to Africa, though they offer a limited amount of refunds.
+Many policies provide coverage for trip cancellation to Africa, though they offer limited refunds.

-You should check with the insurer to know exactly how much they are able to cover without purchasing additional cover.
+You should check with the insurer to determine exactly how much they can cover without purchasing additional cover.

-Do your research and understand which cover will provide the full cover of your safari cost when visiting Africa.
+Do your research to determine which cover will fully protect your safari costs when visiting Africa.

 4. Pre-existing medical condition

-It’s better to understand if your policy provides cover for any pre-existing illness before traveling to Africa for your trip.
+It’s essential to understand whether your policy covers any pre-existing illnesses before traveling to Africa.

-Clear any confusion before getting caught by surprise that you’re not covered.
+Clear up any confusion before you’re caught by surprise and find you’re not covered.

 What are the best sites to compare the travel insurance cost?

-The fact is every travel insurance has its own policy and varies from one insurer to the other.
+Every travel insurance policy has its own terms and varies from one insurer to another.

-You get what you paid for still makes sense, your preference is what determines the cost you should incur for your cover before traveling abroad.
+You get what you pay for still makes sense; your preference determines the cost of your cover before traveling abroad.

-As we stated before, we are limited to offering direct recommendations to our visitors on which policies to rely on, nor specific travel insurance companies.
+As noted earlier, we can only offer direct recommendations to our visitors on which policies to rely on, not specific travel insurance companies.

-Our sole purpose is to help you establish the ground of knowledge based on companies we have come across over the years in operating Safari in Africa.
+Our sole purpose is to help you establish a solid foundation of knowledge based on the companies we have encountered over the years while operating Safari in Africa.

 Many of these websites or directories belong to third parties, Blessing Safaris will not take any responsibility for the information provided.